Flexget/Flexget/.github/ISSUE_TEMPLATE.md

 - OS and version:
 - Link to crash log:

-Please verify that the following checkboxes are checked and data is present before submitting your issue:
+Please verify that the following data is present before submitting your issue:

-- [ ] Paste or link to a paste service ([pastebin](http://pastebin.com/) for example) of relevant config (preferably full config including templates if present.
+-Paste or link to a paste service ([pastebin](http://pastebin.com/) for example) of relevant config (preferably full config including templates if present.
 Remember to redact any personal information!
-- [ ] Paste or link to a paste service of debug level logs of relevant task/s.
+- Paste or link to a paste service of debug level logs of relevant task/s.
 Use `flexget -L debug execute --tasks <Task_name>`
-- [ ] Flexget version (Use `flexget -V` to get it).
+- Flexget version (Use `flexget -V` to get it).
-- [ ] Full Python version (`2.7.11` for example).
+- Full Python version (`2.7.11` for example).
 Run `python -V` to get it.
-- [ ] Installation method (`pip`, git install, etc.)
+- Installation method (pip, git install, etc.)
-- [ ] OS and version
+- OS and version
-- [ ] Attach crash log if available
+- Attach crash log if available